Greysteel

 Greysteel or Gresteel is a village in County Londonderry, Northern Ireland.
 It lies 9 mi to the east of Derry and 7 mi to the west of Limavady on the main A2 coast road between Limavady and Derry, overlooking Lough Foyle.
-It is designated as a Large Village and in the 2001 Census it had a population of 1,229 people, an increase of almost 20% compared to 1991.
+In the 2021 Census it had a population of 1,418 people.
 It is situated within Causeway Coast and Glens district.

 History

 The village lies mostly within the townlands of Gresteel More and Gresteel Beg.
 The name "Greysteel" may be a part-translation of the Irish Glas-stiall, meaning "grey strip (of land)", and the Placenames Database of Ireland gives this as the Irish name of the village.
 An older English name for the area was "Glasteele".

 The Troubles

 During the Troubles, nine people were killed in the Greysteel area: